lupyuen/lupyuen.github.io/src/grafana.md

 1. For __"Edition"__ select __"OSS"__

-    Follow the instructions to download and install Grafana for Linux, macOS, Windows, Arm or Docker
+1. Follow the instructions to download and install Grafana for Linux, macOS, Windows, Arm or Docker

+    (Grafana for Linux works on WSL too)

+1. For Linux: Start the Grafana Server

+    ```bash
+    ## For Ubuntu and WSL
+    sudo service grafana-server restart
+    sudo service grafana-server status
+    ```

 1. To test Grafana, browse to